-It’s approaching five years since the General Data Protection Regulations - to give it its full title - came into law in the EU and the UK.
-Since then, countless businesses have found themselves on the wrong side of GDPR, including some of the world’s most recognised brands.
+Since the GDPR was introduced across the EU and the UK in 2018, countless businesses have found themselves on the wrong side of the law, including some of the world's most recognised brands.

-- What do you do if you suspect a data breach?
+What to do if you suspect a data breach

-The UK’s Information Commissioners Office (ICO) suggests the six most common data breaches include:
+The UK’s Information Commissioners Office (ICO) has outlined the six most common data breaches.

 1. Access by an unauthorised third party